 Tallinn, as a capital of Estonia, is the largest city in this country.
 It is a booming place, especially in IT sphere.
 Thus, this city hosts many headquarters of IT companies in the EU.
 Furthermore, Tallinn is famous for the highest number of startups per person in Europe.
 So this city can be called a political, financial, cultural and educational center of Estonia.
 There is one interesting fact that Tallinn in 2011 was named the European Capital of Culture.

 Tartu, as the second largest city of Estonia, is the oldest one in this country.
 It is known for low prices and high level of safety.
 Furthermore, this city can be considered as an industrial and cultural center.
 Tartu is also named the intellectual center of the country.
 This city is rapidly developing, so it is strong in engineering, electronics, information technology and biotechnology industries.
 There is one interesting fact that Tartu is very technically advanced.

 Share this page

-Hire in Estonia?Post a job
+Hire in Estonia?Post your jobs for free